Recruiting will be allowed virtually and in person starting in Spring 2022, in compliance with our campus visitor policy.

 Employer of the Day Information Tables

 Get in the middle of where students are.
 Arrange to have an information table in the high-traffic lane of the Danna Center during lunchtime.
 Distribute information, make connections, and discuss details about your organization or business.
 Partner an information table with an information session, and watch your attendance grow.
+Employer of the Day tabling takes place on Tuesdays and Thursdays during the Fall and Spring semesters.

 Employer Information Sessions